SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 would miss.
 Once per session a character may announce they are studying an object or situation and the GM may reveal something that would be impossible for a normal character to determine.
 If nothing is revealed this perk may be used again.
-“Elementary, my dear Watson.”
+"Elementary, my dear Watson."

 Recall (1): Any time the character chooses to recall anything he has experienced, the GM must tell him the truth in as much detail